StackVista/stackstate-docs/resources/empty-stackpack-page.md

 To uninstall the ???
 StackPack and disable the Dynatrace check:

 1. Go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **???** screen and click **UNINSTALL**.
-   * All ??? specific configuration will be removed from StackState.
+   * Removes all ??? specific configuration from StackState.
 2. Remove or rename the Agent integration configuration file, for example:

    ```text